 Can a Petrol Car Run on Diesel?

-- Black smoke from the exhaust
+- Black smoke that comes out of the exhaust.

 What To Do Immediately